 Peppermint Meringue Cookies

 It's easiest to separate the eggs when they are cold.
-Since you'll want the egg whites to be at room temperature before whipping them (they will get more lift that way), for best results, separate your eggs at least a half hour before starting this recipe, and leave egg whites out to come to room temp.
+Since you'll want the egg whites to be at room temperature before whipping them (They will get more lift that way.), for best results, separate your eggs at least a half hour before starting this recipe, and leave egg whites out to come to room temp.